 All six episodes are available for streaming at Amazon Instant Video.Netflixhas the DVDs.

 Vampires.
 A secret government vampire-hunting squad.
 Modern anti-vampire weaponry.
 (Sounds a bit like Torchwood, but with vampires instead of aliens, doesn't it?)
 Plus there's Jack Davenport (Coupling), Idris Elba (Luther), and Susannah Harker (Chancer).

 On the vampires' agenda is something much more sinister than quenching their bloodlust, and the squad must determine what it is through the cases they investigate.
 The vampiric conspiracy that's afoot must be stopped dead in its tracks (sorry, couldn't resist), or else humanity will be wiped out.

-All six episodes of Ultraviolet are available for streaming on Netflix and Hulu/Hulu Plus.
+All six episodes of Ultraviolet are available for streaming on Netflixand Hulu.

 Lastly, while Doctor Who isn't a supernatural/horror show, there are several episodes with creatures that are perfectly apropos for Halloween viewing, including:

 - Demons: "The Daemons"(Third Doctor), "Image of the Fendahl"(Fourth Doctor), "The Satan Pit"(Tenth Doctor)